gfw-api/true-color-tiles/Add-Data-to-ArcMap.md

 #### Download the pkinfo file to view in ArcMap

 On the `Content` page, click on the name of the map to download.
 Then click the `Open in ArcGIS Desktop` link.
+Or on the `Content` page, click on the three dots next to the date, and click on `Open in ArcMap`.

 ![Step3](images/step3.png)